rjmfernandes/partialUpdates/README.md

           "collection"          : "test3"}'
 ```

 If we check our values at [mongodb](http://localhost:18081/db/demo/test3) all good.
-No nulls overritting at all.
+No nulls overriding at all.
 So now if we try with the following value in the producer:

 ```
 "1",{"id":1,"outer_field":null,"inner":{"demo.InnerField":{"id":3,"inner_field":null}}}